 Savings accounts are designed to help you build reserves of money for emergencies or major expenditures, like a new car or refrigerator.
 You want that money to earn as much interest as possible, but you also want it to be safe, so there is no chance of a loss like there might be with a securities investment.
 Fixed deposits and Certificates of Deposit, or CDs, give you a chance to save money in a safe place.
 Unlike traditional savings accounts, however, you will have to wait a set period of time to withdraw from many fixed deposit or CD accounts.

-Certificates of deposit and fixed deposits (also called time deposits) are essentially the same thing.
+Certificates of deposit and fixed deposits (also called time deposits) have many similarities.
 Some banks even refer to fixed deposits as CDs.
 Both CDs and fixed deposits will pay interest more than "passbook" savings accounts, where money can be withdrawn at any time.
 The difference between the two is that certificates of deposit are freely negotiable, while fixed deposits are not.

 CDs and fixed deposits in a bank or savings and loan are guaranteed by the Federal Deposit Insurance Corp. for up to $250,000 per institution.
 Some institutions offer higher rates on CDs with "call" options, which give the issuing bank the option to "call" or terminate the CD before its scheduled maturity.
 This protects the bank against having a portfolio of high-interest accounts if interest rates suddenly drop.